LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

     *   **Cross-Language Duplicates:** Use multilingual embeddings for detection.

 ### Agents (Orchestration Runtime)
 The Agent is a serverless state machine managed by Bedrock.
+See the [Agent Orchestration with HITL](#agent-orchestration-with-hitl) diagram.

 *   **State Management:**
     *   Session state (conversation history, current variables) is stored in **DynamoDB** with a Time-To-Live (TTL).
     *   This allows the Lambda functions to be stateless and the orchestration to pause/resume over long periods (e.g., waiting for a human approval step).